Los Feliz, Los Angeles: Education

 In 1998, Laura Meyers of the Los Angeles Times said that residents of the Laughlin Park section of Los Feliz "tend not to send their kids to the local public schools" and instead "often" select the Lycée International or the Oaks School.

 The Immaculate Heart school is in close proximity to the community.

 In popular culture

 Buena Vista Street, the entrance to the California Adventure theme park at the Disneyland Resort, is partly modeled after Los Feliz in the 1920s and 1930s.
 The Disney Buena Vista Street includes a retail location called Los Feliz Five and Dime.
 Disney's Hyperion studio was situated in the Los Feliz area where a Gelson's Market now stands.

-Several scenes in Double Indemnity are set in the Los Feliz area.

 In J.G.
 Quintel's series Close Enough, the main characters live in Los Feliz.

-The neighborhood is the subject of the 2015 Mark Ronson song "Leaving Los Feliz" from the album Uptown Special.

 In Swingers, the main characters discuss their personal lives while playing at golf at Los Feliz 9-hole, par 3 golf course.

-In the song "Quiet On Set" by Remi Wolf, the singer quotes 'Wait, ain't no Chuck E. Cheese in Los Feliz', which as of January 2023, is correct.